blckbx/NodeTools/README.md

 - [checkChannelUpdates.sh](/checkChannelUpdates.sh): outputs the top 10 channels with the most updates.
 Additionally, it provides the total sum of updates for all channels of the node.

 ___________________________________
-🏆 Credits to feelancer21, M1CH43LV, RocketNodeLN, ziggie1984, TrezorHannes et al.
+🏆 Credits to feelancer21, M1CH43LV, RocketNodeLN, ziggie1984, TrezorHannes, weasel3 et al.